-'''

-cross_angle = nominal across-scan location of detector N bandoff_cross = across-scan band center offset (indexed by band) BAND = band number (1.8) Ndets = number of detectors in band (indexed by band) N = detector number (1.ndets) IFOV = detector angular field of view (indexed by band)
+= nominal across-scan location of detector N = across-scan band center offset (indexed by band) = band number (18) = number of detectors in band (indexed by band) = detector number (1ndets) = detector angular field of view (indexed by band)

-'''

-Using these nominal detector locations in the line-of-sight projection computations makes it possible to project rigorously the first and last detectors in each band and to interpolate the image space-to-ground space transformation for the interior detectors.
-This reduces the computational load in Level 1 processing, where the unique sub-pixel detector placement corrections are applied by the resampling algorithm.
-To project an individual detector-to-ground space precisely, the sub-pixel along-scan and across-scan corrections are added to the nominal detector location.
+Using these nominal detector locations in the line of sight projection computations makes it possible to rigorously project the first and last detectors in each band and to interpolate the image space to ground space transformation for the interior detectors.
+This reduces the computational load in level 1 processing where the unique sub-pixel detector placement corrections are applied by the resampling algorithm.
+To precisely project an individual detector to ground space, the sub-pixel along-scan and across-scan corrections are added to the nominal detector location.